Red Teaming Language Model Detectors with Language Models: Attack with Word Substitutions

-For the query-free attack, we apply word substitution on random tokens in $\rmY$ to attack DetectGPT and classifier-based detectors.
+For the query-free attack, we simply apply word substitution on random tokens in $\rmY$ to attack DetectGPT and classifier-based detectors.
 For watermarking detectors, we further design an effective query-free attack utilizing the properties of the detection method.

-Specifically, we consider the watermarking mechanism introduced in \citet{kirchenbauer2023watermark}.
-A watermarked LLM generates a token with modified predicted logits at position $i+1$: $g(\rvy_{i+1}|[\rvy_1, ..., \rvy_i]) = g_0(\rvy_{i+1}|[\rvy_1, ..., \rvy_i]) + \delta$ if the candidate token $\rvy_{i+1}$ is in the greenlist decided by a hash function $h([\rvy_1, ..., \rvy_i])$.
-Here we use the lower-case $g_0$ to denote the logits outputs of a generative model $G_0$ and $g$ for the watermarked version $G$. $\delta$ is an offset value pre-defined by the watermarking.
-Therefore, a text generated by a watermarked LLM tends to have more greenlist tokens and $f(\rmY)$ calculates the score with the count of greenlist tokens in $\rmY$.
+Specifically, for the watermarking in \citet{kirchenbauer2023watermark}, the watermarked LLM generates a token by modifying the predicted logits at position $i+1$: $g(\rvy_{i+1}|[\rvy_1, ..., \rvy_i]) = g_0(\rvy_{i+1}|[\rvy_1, ..., \rvy_i]) + \delta$ if the candidate token $\rvy_{i+1}$ is in the greenlist, where we use $g_0$ to denote the output logits of the original model $G_0$ and $g$ for the watermarked model $G$. $\delta$ is an offset value for shifting the logits of greenlist tokens, and $\gamma$ is the proportion of greenlist tokens in the vocabulary.
+Therefore, a text generated by the watermarked model tends to have more greenlist tokens compared to a text generated by the original model. $f(\rmY)$ calculates the detection score based on the number of greenlist tokens in $\rmY$ as:

+where $|s_G|$ is the number of greenlist tokens in $\rmY$ and $T$ is the total number of tokens in $\rmY$.

 Therefore, given a fixed substitution budget $\epsilon$, we aim to identify and substitute more greenlist tokens to reduce the total count of greenlist tokens.
 We achieve this with a two-stage algorithm.
-At the first stage, we sort all tokens in $\rmY$ by the prediction entropy estimated by a language model $M$, which can be a weaker model than $G$ as we only use the entropy as a heuristic score.
-The prediction entropy is calculated with the output probability among all the possible vocabulary.
+At the first stage, we sort all tokens in $\rmY$ by the prediction entropy estimated with a language model $M$, which can be either the same generative model $G$ or a weaker model as we only use the entropy as a heuristic score.
+The prediction entropy is estimated by feeding $M$ with the prefix or masked text without the word to be estimated.
 As the watermarking offset $\delta$ is applied on the decoding process, a token with higher entropy is easier to be affected by watermarking.
 At the second stage, we pick $\epsilon m$ tokens with highest entropy and use a watermarked LLM $G'$ to generate word substitutions as introduced in Section \ref{sec:substitution_candidates}.